mozart-analytics/grails-docker/README.md

 This image was inspired by the [niaquinto/grails](https://registry.hub.docker.com/u/niaquinto/grails/) image available in the Docker Registry Hub.

 ## Technologies / Versions Used
-- Grails 2.4.5 (by default, other versions can be specified)
+- Grails 2.5.0 (by default, all versions up to `2.5.0` can be specified)
 - Java JDK 7+
 - Tomcat 7+